MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/msal-error-handling-java.md

 Exceptions in Microsoft Authentication Library (MSAL) are intended for app developers to troubleshoot, not for displaying to end users.
 Exception messages are not localized.

 When processing exceptions and errors, you can use the exception type itself and the error code to distinguish between exceptions.
-For a list of error codes, see [Azure AD Authentication and authorization error codes](/azure/active-directory/develop/reference-error-codes).
+For a list of error codes, see [Microsoft Entra authentication and authorization error codes](/azure/active-directory/develop/reference-error-codes).

 During the sign-in experience, you may encounter errors about consents, Conditional Access (e.g., multi-factor authentication, device management, location-based restrictions), token issuance and redemption, and user properties.